Designing a consistent error handling pattern for APIs

 detail | Fuller explanation.
 Suitable for inline help text or a support flow. |

-Copy is not localised — provided in English only.
+Copy is not localised, and is provided in English only.
 Localisation is the integrator's responsibility.

 thirdParty